LibrariesHacked/librarieshacked-web-content/tutorials/wordpresssecurity.md

 Description: WordPress is a popular platform for hack sites - but it leaves security to the administrator.
 Date: 2014/07/07
 Type: Tutorial
-Author: @librarieshacked
+Author: dave
 GitHub:
 TutorialComplexity: low
 TutorialSkillsRequired: WordPress,security
-TutorialNeeded: WordPress site
+TutorialNeeded: a WordPress site
 TutorialTime: 30 mins
 TutorialType: WebDevelopment
 Template: tutorialpage